K1 Visas for Fiances and Fiancees

 What About the Green Card After My Fiancé(e) Enters the U.S.?

 After your fiancé(e) enters the U.S. on a K-1 fiancé(e) visa and marries you within 90 days of arrival, he or she will be allowed to remain legally in the U.S. and will need to file for a Green Card.
 The Green Card process is referred to as Adjustment of Status.
-If my office handled your K-1 fiancé(e) visa process, we will you a significant discount on our normal fees for the Green Card application.
+If my office handled your K-1 fiancé(e) visa process, we will give you a significant discount on our normal fees for the Green Card application.

 Final Consideration Regarding the Challenge of Obtaining a K-1 Visa

 Recent efforts by various US Embassies to more closely scrutinize K-1 Visa applications has resulted in some unexpected delays and or rejection of certain requested visas, while additional evidence is requested.
 This heightened scrutiny or vetting is coming from countries where suspicion of fraud is high and/or where the couple appears to be ignoring established cultural norms for marriages and weddings.
 In such cases, the petitioner and beneficiary may need to present additional evidence to obtain a successful result.
 In these cases, be prepared to provide the following additional evidence to obtain your K1 Fiancé Visa approval:

 - Access to all social media accounts

 - Proof of continuous communications between the couple while apart

 - Additional photographs showing that the couple have spent meaningful time together